lightward/mechanic-tasks/docs/delete-product-or-product-variant-metafields-in-bulk/README.md

 # Delete product or product variant metafields in bulk

-Tags: Bulk, Metafields, Products
+Tags: Bulk, Delete, Metafields, Products, Variants

-Use this task to delete all of your product or product variant metafields, optionally filtering by namespace or by namespace and key.
-This task will then delete all metafields found.
-This task comes with a test mode – use this first to make sure you're deleting the right things.
+With no configuration, this task will delete all product or variant metafields.
+Configure it with a metafield namespace to only delete metafields with that namespace, or add both a namespace and key to get even more specific.
+Run this task with the test mode option enabled, the first time, to make sure you're deleting the right material.

 * View in the task library: [tasks.mechanic.dev/delete-product-or-product-variant-metafields-in-bulk](https://tasks.mechanic.dev/delete-product-or-product-variant-metafields-in-bulk)
 * Task JSON, for direct import: [task.json](../../tasks/delete-product-or-product-variant-metafields-in-bulk.json)